0x16000/Bunix/README.md

 Make sure you have the required dependencies installed:

-1. `sudo apt-get update && sudo apt-get install qemu-system nasm mtools gcc-multilib`
+1. `sudo apt-get update && sudo apt-get install qemu-system nasm mtools gcc-multilib xorriso`
 2. Build: `make`
 3. After building a `bunix.iso` file will be provided in the project's root directory